Poyo-SSB/poyosu/readme.md

 This was probably one of the most annoying parts of the development of this skin.
 There are two parts to the input overlay that you see in-game: `inputoverlay-background` and `inputoverlay-key`.
 These are placed arbitrarily, which makes it very difficult to skin them in a pleasing manner if one needs alignment as I do.
 I ended up actually going through the game's code to find where the images are placed.
 I had to do some squashing and stretching to the files to make the images more closely squarelike.

+### Results screen

+It's just rectangles.
+It's my least-favorite part of this skin.
+If you are not completely graphically challenged as I am and have ideas on how it could be made to look better, please reach out to me.

 [sequential-colors]: https://i.imgur.com/xniVlGC.png
 [sequential-color-hit-circles]: https://i.imgur.com/WxaP7Zn.png
 [simple-buttons]: https://i.imgur.com/LYOYso6.png